sagemath/sage/src/doc/en/faq/faq-usage.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Yes, just make a file ``$HOME/.sage/init.sage`` and it will be executed any time you start Sage.
+Yes, just make a file ``$HOME/.sage/init.sage`` and it will be executed when you start an interactive Sage session.
 This assumes that the Sage environment variable ``DOT_SAGE`` points to the hidden directory ``$HOME/.sage``, which by default is the case.